Red Robin

-Red Robin Gourmet Burgers, Inc., more commonly known as Red Robin Gourmet Burgers and Brews or simply Red Robin, is an American chain of casual dining restaurants founded in 1969 in Seattle, Washington.
+Red Robin Gourmet Burgers, Inc., more commonly known as Red Robin Gourmet Burgers and Brews or simply Red Robin, and originally known as Sam's Tavern and Sam's Red Robin is an American chain of casual dining restaurants originally founded in 1940 in Seattle, Washington.
 In 1979, the first franchised Red Robin restaurant was opened in Yakima, Washington.
 Red Robin's headquarters is in Greenwood Village, Colorado.
 As of December 2024, the company operated a total of 498 restaurants, with 91 being operated as a franchise.
+Ever since 1969, their menu specializes in classic American fare, such as burgers, french fries (which are often endless), and appetizers, though it has also expanded to include chicken sandwiches, pizza, salads, and other foods.

 History

 The first Red Robin was located at the corner of Furhman and Eastlake Avenues E. in Seattle, at the southern end of the University Bridge.
 This building dated from 1916 as a grocery store and was later converted into a restaurant in the 1920s; it was owned by 12 properties and known by various names.
 It was renamed to Sam's Red Robin Tavern in 1942, allegedly by owner Samuel Caston, who sang in a barbershop quartet and could frequently be heard singing the song "When the Red, Red Robin (Comes Bob, Bob, Bobbin' Along)".

 In 1969, local Seattle restaurant entrepreneur Gerry Kingen bought and expanded the restaurant.
 The business dropped the "Sam's" and became Red Robin.
 The first restaurant was 1,200 sq ft (110 m^{2}).
 It was a favored hangout for University of Washington students.
 Kingen continued to operate the location as a tavern for a few years, but later added hamburgers to the menu, eventually giving fans 28 different burgers to choose from, and sales increased.